 We all have that friend who tells the same stories every time the group gets back together.
 Maybe they are an old classmate, a former colleague, or a current friend–but they always go back to their “go-to” stories.
 This is also important in business because it creates an identity and helps shape public opinion.

 If you’ve been reading my blog, then you probably get that I help celebrity business owners, and entrepreneurs.
-This is where I would say things like I’m a business partner with Josh Flagg of Million Dollar Listing: Los Angeles, co-founded Beauty Detox with Kimberly Snyder, and grew Single Grain.
+This is where I would say things like I co-founded Beauty Detox with Kimberly Snyder, and grew Single Grain.
 At Single Grain, Sujan Patel and I, started with our own clients which brought in about $200,000/year starting out.
 We quickly grew it to more than 70 clients and over $2 million in revenue in only a year.

 In bringing up this milestone story, I would also get a little vulnerable about some of the difficulties associated with my entrepreneurial journey.
 It’s not always easy, and your readers need to know that you are a real person, with real emotions.